djotaku/adventofcode/2015/README.md

 # Advent of Code 2015 - Santa's Weather Machine

+Santa's weather machine is broken, so there isn't any snow for Christmas.
+Help Santa collect 50 stars to get the weather machien going.

 Advent of Code 2015 can be found [here](https://adventofcode.com/2015).

 I am coming to the 2015 problem set after having first done the 2020 problem set as my first year.